Meet The Team

 Ramy Bella

-Ramy serves as the Fundraising Lead for ACSMH.
+Ramy serves as the Developmental Research Strategist for ACSMH.
 He is a PharmD with 2+ years of experience in the pharmaceutical industry working in regulatory affairs.
 His experiences have given him a better understanding of what patients struggle with when attempting to seek care.
 Ramy is also very understanding and aware of the struggles our ethnic group and others face when seeking treatment.
 His strong academic and professional background combined with his compassionate and friendly demeanor help reinforce the goals of ACSMH.

 Education and Advocacy Lead